azzy5/sosparser/README.md

 # SOSParser :sos:

 **SOSParser** is a lightweight Python tool that parses the [GitLabSOS](https://gitlab.com/gitlab-com/support/toolbox/gitlabsos) logs and provides a graphical user interface to interact with them.
-We will see more details on this below in this page.

 ![sosparser_interface](static/interface.png)